-When it comes to garden maintenance, people sometimes confuse the terms TREE LOPPING, TREE TRIMMING AND TREE PRUNING.
+When it comes to garden maintenance, people sometimes confuse the terms TREE LOPPING, TREE TRIMMING AND TREE PRUNING on the Gold Coast.
 Although they have some similarities, they address different concerns and involve different processes; Not to mention that each service requires various tools and equipment.
 Let’s take a look at the difference between each tree service.

 Tree Lopping, Tree Trimming and Tree Pruning: What’s The Difference?

 Before we talk about the differences, it is important to remember their similarities.
 They are all associated with tree care and involve the process of removing unnecessary or dead tree parts.

 What do you do when your tree has too many massive branches?
 Cut them back!
 Tree lopping is the perfect solution for overgrown and unruly trees.
 It’s a technique used to modify the tree shape by cutting thick and large branches, usually at the top part of the tree.

 It is typically done to prevent trees from reducing back from buildings and overhanging pathways.
 It is a practice of removing unhealthy and damaged sections that are no longer growing while increasing longevity and promoting new growths around them.